michael-wambua/Ai-based-Hostel-recomendation-and-booking-system-for-University-students/README.md

 ## 🧠 Overview

-**StaySmart** is a cutting-edge, AI-powered hostel booking platform built as a collaborative group project.
+**StaySmart** is a cutting-edge, AI-powered hostel booking platform built as a individual project.
 Designed with students and travelers in mind, StaySmart simplifies the process of discovering, comparing, and booking verified hostels.

 By integrating **Artificial Intelligence (AI)** and **Machine Learning (ML)**, the system provides tailored hostel recommendations based on user preferences, behavior, and sentiment analysis of past reviews.